movementlabsxyz/movement/docs/movement-node/run/manual/follower-node/README.md

 You can now either run the follower node natively or with our containers via the provided `just` commands.

-First create, an environment file for the follower node.
+First, create an environment file for the follower node.
 The example below is for the Movement Testnet.
 Comments are made on how to change the environment file for other networks.

 ```bash
 CONTAINER_REV=<latest-commit-hash>